 The zebra nodded.
 "Thank you, Kovu.
 I'm glad you're not holding a grudge over that 'disgrace' thing."

 Kovu paused.
 "Disgrace?"
-Then, he remembered the zebra that called him "a disgrace" a year ago when Simba exiled Kovu, thinking he'd been a part of Zira's ambush.
-"Wait, that was you?" he snarled but the zebra and rhino were already walking off.
+Then he remembered the zebra who called him a "disgrace" when Simba exiled Kovu after Zira's ambush.
+"Wait, that was you?" he snarled but the zebra and rhino were already walking away.

 "Crap," Kopa muttered.